 - Flat Rate / Subscription – A single, predictable fee for unlimited users, typically including additional features like a course library.

-- Freemium & Open-Source Models – Basic features are available for free, but advanced tools, additional users, or premium support require payment.
+- Freemium and Open-Source Models – Basic features are available for free, but advanced tools, additional users, or premium support require payment.

-When looking for an LMS/LXP there might be the opportunity for negotiation on pricing based on your requirements.
-Consider this when you are looking for your LMS, especially if you are looking to transfer LMS.
+When looking for an LMS or LXP there might be the opportunity for negotiation on pricing based on your requirements.
+Consider this when you are looking for your LMS, especially if you are looking to transfer.
+As I shared earlier, the LMS market is very competitive so there is always opportunity for movement on price and the type of model that you might be able to get from the provider.

 If you are transferring LMS, then the new provider may do the transfer for free.
-Ensure that you’ve considered the transfer cost and time in your LMS Pricing.
+Ensure that you have considered the transfer cost and time in your LMS pricing.

 Factors That Affect LMS Pricing